-Simply put, cold-pressed juice is juice that is made by pressing fruits and vegetables to extract the juice, in a way that doesn't produce heat.
+Simply put, cold-pressed juice is juice that is made by pressing fruits and vegetables to extract the natural juices, in a way that doesn't produce heat.

 There are two main ways to juice: cold-press and centrifugal.
 Centrifugal juicers pulverize fruits and veggies using a spinning metal blade that rotates against a mesh filter.
 It is actually this centrifugal force that separates the juice from the pulp.
 This process generates heat, which can degrade some of the nutrients in the juice.
 Most at-home juicers use this method.

 Cold-press juicers use the process called mastication, where the fruits and veggies are actually crushed and pressed to extract juice.
 There is very little heat generated during this process, which helps preserve nutrients and enzymes.
-While these juicers don't work quite as fast, they tend to get more yield from the produce, and are much more effective with leafy greens.
+While these juicers don't work quite as fast, they tend to get more yield from the produce, and are much more effective with certain vegetables that don’t seem “juicy”, like leafy greens.

 How is this Different from "Other" Juice?